elastic/connectors/SHAREPOINT.md

 It might not be perfect for nested queries - e.g. changing a drive item does not update drive, thus we still need to collect drive items for drive even if the drive was not updated.
 Some additional investigation is needed.

 ## What kind of data is useful for us?

+## What configuration is required from user to make connector sync data that he needs?

+Pretty much only autentication credentials

+## What optional configuration can help user with connector?

+Sites to sync - not to sync too many sites.
+Otherwise connector will sync everything, and that's not something that everyone will need.

+## What configuration can be validated by the connector so that user will get meaningful error messages?

+It's possible to validate that:

+1. User provided correct credentials (client_id, client_secret, tenant_id, tenant_name)
+2. User provided proper site_collections by iterating over site_collections on the server

+Also during connector run-time we can raise meaningful errors that explain that access is denied to certain entities